Beam-align: distributed user association for mmWave networks with multi-connectivity: Discussion

 \section{Discussion}

-In this section, we discuss two shortcomings of our work: limited consideration of overheads due to beamforming and MC and homogeneous user requirements.
+In this section, we discuss two shortcomings of our work: (i) limited consideration of overheads due to beamforming and MC and (ii) homogeneous user requirements.

-First, in our model, we considered a fixed time overhead~($\xi$) for beam alignment.
-However, prior studies show that beam alignment overhead and the resulting performance degradation due to misalignment is larger for smaller beamwidths~\cite{haider2016mobility}.
+First, we considered a fixed time overhead~($\xi$) for {overheads due to MC and mmWave links, e.g., packet splitting overhead and beam alignment.} However, prior studies show that beam alignment overhead and the resulting performance degradation due to misalignment is larger for smaller beamwidths~\cite{haider2016mobility}.
 Hence, our conclusions derived from Fig.\ref{fig:different_beamwidths} which suggests that smaller beamwidths enable higher throughput may not hold if beamforming overhead is considerable.
-Moreover, for high mobility scenarios, maintaining connections to the BS with smaller beamwidths becomes difficult.
+Moreover, maintaining connections to the BS with smaller beamwidths becomes difficult for high mobility scenarios.
 Hence, considering an overhead factor that depends on the BS beamwidth is an interesting future research direction.
-Moreover, more sophisticated antenna operation can be considered, e.g., BSs can adapt their beam widths depending on the network states, e.g., user density and mobility.
+Moreover, more sophisticated antenna operation can be considered, e.g., BSs can adapt their beamwidths depending on the network states, e.g., user density and mobility.

-Similarly, overheads due to MC such as scheduling control messaging are not considered in this work.
-Consequently, under \textsc{beam-align}, some users are connected to as many as 14 BSs which might not be feasible in a realistic setting as the overhead will increase due to the inter-BS communication for packet splitting.
-Therefore, adding an extra constraint to the number of connections of user in \eqref{P1} can limit the maximum number of connections to an upper bound.
-However, general trends observed in this paper are not expected to change, as longer-distance connections have lower spectral efficiency and therefore do not contribute much to total throughput of the user.
+Similarly, this work does not consider overheads due to MC such as scheduling control messaging.
+Consequently, under \textsc{beam-align}, some users are connected to as many as 12 BSs which might not be feasible in a realistic setting as the overhead will increase due to the inter-BS communication for packet splitting.
+Therefore, adding an extra constraint to the number of connections of a user in \eqref{P1} can limit the maximum number of connections to an upper bound.
+However, general trends observed in this paper are not expected to change, as longer-distance connections have lower spectral efficiency and therefore do not contribute much to the total throughput of the user.
 Further investigation of the cost of MC and beam alignment can provide a more thorough understanding of the impact of MC and beamwidths.